The Rex Morpeth Recreation Hub is a 17-hectare recreation precinct in central Whakatāne – one of our district's most loved community assets.

 - When will major construction work begin?

 Phase 1 functional upgrades are already underway and delivering visible results.
 Completed works include the WWMH Foyer roof replacement, new LED stadium lighting, asbestos removal, and ceiling repairs.
-Sports field lighting at Rugby Park is also currently being installed.
+Sports field lighting at Rugby Park has been upgraded thanks to funding from Trust Horizon.

 - What's the difference between the immediate upgrades and the long-term redevelopment?

-Phase 1 (current - $7.8 million): Essential health, safety, and functionality upgrades happening now.
+Phase 1 (currently underway - $7.8 million): Essential health, safety, and functionality upgrades happening now.
 These works address critical maintenance needs and make the facility safer and more usable immediately.

 Phase 2 (from 2029 - subject to funding): Major redevelopment of the wider Hub to address capacity issues like indoor court shortfall, parking, and accessibility.
-This phase depends formal Council decision in 2027.
+This phase depends on a formal Council decision in June 2027.

 Phase 1 ensures the Hall keeps improving now, while Phase 2 planning addresses the long-term vision for the Hub.